 A frozen banana is not only a sweet treat but it’s also refreshing.
 A banana, a popsicle stick, and a freezer are all you’ll need.

-You can even put chocolate or peanut butter on to them prior to freezing.
-The bodily fluids are helped by the high levels of potassium in bananas which in turn helps lessen tinnitus.
+You can even put chocolate or peanut butter onto them prior to freezing.
+Bodily fluids are helped by the high levels of potassium in bananas which in turn helps lessen tinnitus.

 Being an effective anti-inflammatory, pineapple could be helpful to those who suffer from tinnitus.
 It also has many ways to snack on it.
 You can serve it up it raw as a dessert or a treat.
 For a fruity popsicle you can chill it with juice or flavor a cup of water or tea with it.
 You can make a kabob or grill it with a little meat.